paulw11/subscription-monitor/README.md

 * Support for "free" products; enable base functionality that can be overridden by subscriptions using in a consistent manner

 ## Requirements
 SubscriptionMonitor supports iOS 9 and above.
-Your project must be written in Swift 3 in order to integrate SubscriptionManager.
+Your project must be written in Swift 3 in order to integrate SubscriptionMonitor.
 An external web server is required to communicate with Apple's servers to perform receipt validation.

 ## Installation